Investors brace for stocks to fall again ahead of earnings

 The Federal Reserve's decision in September to delay raising interest rates from financial crisis-era levels is exacerbating the uncertainty behind the market's large swings, said Jonathan Golub, chief U.S. market strategist at RBC Capital Markets.

-"The market wants to see the economic conditions normalise.
+"The market wants to see the economic conditions normalize.
 It's starting to think that something is broken here and it makes them uncomfortable," he said.

-Fedwatchers suggest Friday's lacklustre jobs report would cause the Fed to further delay raising interest rates until 2016, prolonging market volatility into next year.
+Fedwatchers suggest Friday's lackluster jobs report would cause the Fed to further delay raising interest rates until 2016, prolonging market volatility into next year.

 To be sure, some investors say that heightened volatility is welcome.